 This plan, confirmed by many reports, seemed to Cæsar full of prudence, and altogether contrary to the usual rashness of the barbarians.
-He took, therefore, every possible care to dissimulate the number of his troops: he had with him the 7th, 8th, and 9th legions, composed of old soldiers of tried valour, and the 11th, which, formed of picked young men who had gone through eight campaigns, deserved his confidence, although it could not be compared with the others with regard to bravery and experience in war. to deceive the enemies by showing them only three legions, the only number they were willing to fight, he placed the 7th, 8th, and 9th in one line; whilst the baggage, which was not very considerable, was placed behind, under the protection of the 11th legion, which closed the march.
+He took, therefore, every possible care to dissimulate the number of his troops; he had with him the 7th, 8th, and 9th legions, composed of old soldiers of tried valour, and the 11th, which, formed of picked young men who had gone through eight campaigns, deserved his confidence, although it could not be compared with the others with regard to bravery and experience in war.
+In order to deceive the enemies by showing them only three legions, the only number they were willing to fight, he placed the 7th, 8th, and 9th in one line; whilst the baggage, which was not very considerable, was placed behind, under the protection of the 11th legion, which closed the march.
 In this order, which formed almost a square, he came unawares in sight of the Bellovaci.
 At the unexpected view of the legions, which advanced in order of battle and with a firm step, they lost their courage; and instead of attacking, as they had engaged to do, they confined themselves to drawing themselves up before their camp, without leaving the height.
 A valley, deeper than it was wide (magis in altitudinem depressa quam late patente), separated the two armies.
 On account of this obstacle and the numerical superiority of the barbarians, Cæsar, though he had wished for battle, abandoned the idea of attacking them, and placed his camp opposite that of the Gauls, in a strong position (the camp of Saint Pierre-en-Chatre [in Castris], in the forest of Compiègne).
 (1) (See Plates 29 and 30.)
-He caused it to be surrounded with a parapet twelve feet high, surmounted with accessory works, proportioned to the importance of the retrenchment (loriculamque pro ratione ejus altitudinis), (2) and preceded by a double fosse, fifteen feet wide, with a square bottom: (3) towers of three stories were constructed
+He caused it to be surrounded with a parapet twelve feet high, surmounted with accessory works, proportioned to the importance of the retrenchment (loriculamque pro ratione ejus altitudinis), (2) and preceded by a double fosse, fifteen feet wide, with a square bottom; (3) towers of three stories were constructed

 (1) It has been objected that Mont Saint-Pierre was not sufficiently large to contain seven legions; but, since Cæsar for a long while had only four legions with him, the camp was made for that number.
 Afterwards, instead of remaining on the defensive, he determined, as at Alesia, to invest the Gaulish camp, and it was then only that he sent for three more legions.
-The appearance of the different camps which have been found is, on the contrary, very rational, and in conformity with the number of troops mentioned in the "Commentaries."
-Thus, the camp of Berry-an-Bac, which contained eight legions, had forty-one hectares of superficies; that of Gergovia, for six legions, had thirty-three hectares; and that of Mont Saint-Pierre, for four legions, twenty-four hectares.
+The appearance of the different camps which have been found is, on the contrary, very rational, and in conformity with the number of troops mentioned in the "Commentances."
+Thus, the camp of Berry-au-Bac, which contained eight legions, had forty-one hectares of superficies; that of Gergovia, for six legions, had thirty-three hectares; and that of Mont Saint-Pierre, for four legions, twenty-four hectares from distance to distance, and united together by covered bridges, the exterior part of which was protected by hurdle-work.
+In this manner, the camp was protected not only by a double fosse, but also by a double row of defenders, some of whom, placed on the bridges, could, from this elevated and sheltered position, throw their missiles farther and with a better aim; while the others, placed on the vallum, nearer to the enemy, were protected by the bridges from the missiles which showered down upon them.
+The entrances were defended by means of higher towers, and were closed with gates.

-^{() &}quot;Non solum vallo et sudibus, sed etiam turriculis instruunt quod opus loriculam vocant."
-(Vegetius, IV.
-28.)
+^{(2) &}quot;Non solum vallo et sudibus, sed etiam tuiliculis instruunt quod opus loriculam vocant."
+(Vegetius, IV 28)